By Andrew Cameron and Graham Williamson

 IAM practitioners should adopt the enterprise architecture approach used within the organization in which they are working.
 In the absence of a corporate approach to architecture, IAM practitioners should develop an architectural approach that ensures their IAM projects consider all the business systems that might be affected, the types of applications to be supported, and the infrastructure on which IAM solutions are to be deployed.

 An IAM project that takes such an approach will have a significantly better chance of being completed within schedule and budget constraints.
 It will also be much more likely to satisfy users.

 Andrew Cameron is the Enterprise Architect for Identity and Access Management at General Motors.
-His responsibilities include Defining the Strategy and Implementation Roadmaps of their IAM technology platform and ensuring architectural quality of the many initiatives that are driving the GM digital business.
+His responsibilities include Defining the Strategy and Implementation Roadmaps of their IAM technology platform and ensuring the architectural quality of the many initiatives driving the GM digital business.